dbierer/php-class-notes/php-iii-sep-2024.md

 * Q: Can you provide a good example that shows memory efficiency of ArrayObject vs. array
 * A: See: https://github.com/dbierer/classic_php_examples/blob/master/oop/oop_spl_fixed_arr_compared_with_array_and_array_object.php

+* Q: Are there any good places that give examples or challenges regarding design patterns?

+* Q: Does PHP 8 automatically introduce efficiencies when passing arrays into functions?

+* Q: What is the `configure` flag needed to put the PHP *.so files in the right place?
+* A: TBD

 * Q: Any examples of Doctrine attributes usage?
 * A: See: https://www.php.net/manual/en/language.attributes.overview.php